D.C., Virginia awarded millions in federal grants to push equity in unemployment benefits

 Over the course of the pandemic, officials and researchers have found that it was generally harder for workers of color to access unemployment benefits, she said.
 Anecdotally, individuals with disabilities, literacy challenges or without access to technology also have more trouble navigating the programs.

+Even as Congress expanded the number of workers eligible for benefits, some data has shown that a smaller percentage of unemployed Black workers received benefits compared to White workers in certain periods of the pandemic.

-Some workers who are eligible for unemployment insurance don’t qualify because they falsely assume they’re ineligible, Evermore said, or because messaging hasn’t reached them.
+Evermore added that some workers who are eligible for unemployment insurance don’t qualify because they falsely assume they’re ineligible or because messaging hasn’t reached them.

 “A lot of barriers to access are generally a lot more unintentional,” Evermore said.